DList-xyz/Website/src/assets/docs/reviewing.md

 <title>Reviewing</title>
-<description>Learn what the roles reviewing Discord guilds are.</description>
+<description>Learn what the roles reviewing Discord servers are.</description>
 <url>reviewing</url>

 # Reviewing

 ---

-Reviewers ensure guilds follow the [Guild Guidelines](/guild-guidelines), which are high standards to ensure the quality of every user experience.
+Reviewers ensure servers follow the [Server Guidelines](/guidelines), which are high standards to ensure the quality of every user experience.

 ### Reviewers Should
-- Identify strengths and weaknesses in guilds, and let guild developers know
+- Identify strengths and weaknesses in servers, and let server developers know
 - Help users understand why they were approved/declined
-- Not take any guild developer feedback too personally
+- Not take any server developer feedback too personally

 ---